ANHD-NYC-CODE/anhd-council-backend/DATASET_REFERENCE.md

 NYC source data contains some records with impossible dates (data entry errors).
 During import, these dates are automatically nulled — the record is kept but the date field is set to NULL:

-- **All date/datetime fields**: any date before 1850 is automatically nulled on import across all models (not just the primary date field)
+- **All date/datetime fields**: any date before 1850 or after 2130 is automatically nulled on import across all models
 - **yearbuilt fields**: `yearbuilt < 1600` is nulled for Property, SubsidyJ51, and RentStabilization (0 means "unknown")
 - **NOT touched**: `yearalter1/yearalter2 = 0` (means "no alteration"), `reelyear = 0` (means "no microfilm reel") — these zeros are intentional